stamler/renovation/renovation.md

 12. Install a Corian counter top and a backsplash of 3" * 6" subway tile (regular, glossy white,no beval) with a light grey grout.
 Install matching Corian sides on the island, waterfall style.

-## 2. Closet to Bathroom converion
+## 2. Closet to Bathroom conversion

 1. A receptical will be installed in the common area opposite outside the condo on the wall shared with the new bathroom.
 2. This will be a bathroom with a toilet, and a sink on a vanity and a tub/shower combination.
 If we're required to open the floor of the existing bathroom we will proceed with a full renovation of that bathroom as well.